How do I tie a fishing knot?

 Pas besoin de matériel sortant de l'ordinaire.

-The example here is on a peixet type connection node which you will find the tuto of the realization in this article.
+The example here is on a peixet-type junction node tutorial in this article.

 Le nœud peixet et l'un des plus commun pour relier tresse et fluoro.

-The peixet knot is one of the most common knots to link braid and fluoro.
+The peixet knot is one of the most common knots for linking braid and fluoro.

-As with all knots, start by cutting off about 5 mm of excess braid and fluoro.
+As with all knots, start by cutting off about 5 mm of excess braid and fluorocarbon.

 Pour couper la tresse facilement, tendez la au préalable.